ClinVar Miner

 Biesecker Lab/Clinical Genomics Section, National Institutes of Health RCV000172528 SCV000051379 likely benign not provided 2013-06-24 criteria provided, single submitter research

-GeneDx RCV000172528 SCV000233483 likely benign not provided 2021-03-18 criteria provided, single submitter clinical testing This variant is associated with the following publications: (PMID: 20400443, 23861362, 28600387, 30122538)
+GeneDx RCV000172528 SCV000233483 likely benign not provided 2024-03-19 criteria provided, single submitter clinical testing See Variant Classification Assertion Criteria.

 Blueprint Genetics RCV000208207 SCV000263849 uncertain significance Cardiac arrest 2015-04-27 criteria provided, single submitter clinical testing

-Invitae RCV001080090 SCV000287243 likely benign Arrhythmogenic right ventricular dysplasia 10 2024-01-24 criteria provided, single submitter clinical testing
+Labcorp Genetics (formerly Invitae), Labcorp RCV001080090 SCV000287243 likely benign Arrhythmogenic right ventricular dysplasia 10 2025-01-29 criteria provided, single submitter clinical testing

-Ambry Genetics RCV000243170 SCV000317781 likely benign Cardiovascular phenotype 2020-03-10 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.
+Ambry Genetics RCV000243170 SCV000317781 likely benign Cardiovascular phenotype 2020-03-10 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: seen in unaffected individuals, population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.

 Illumina Laboratory Services, Illumina RCV001080090 SCV000408207 uncertain significance Arrhythmogenic right ventricular dysplasia 10 2018-01-12 criteria provided, single submitter clinical testing This variant was observed in the ICSL laboratory as part of a predisposition screen in an ostensibly healthy population.
 It had not been previously curated by ICSL or reported in the Human Gene Mutation Database (HGMD: prior to June 1st, 2018), and was therefore a candidate for classification through an automated scoring system.
 Utilizing variant allele frequency, disease prevalence and penetrance estimates, and inheritance mode, an automated score was calculated to assess if this variant is too frequent to cause the disease.
 Based on the score, this variant could not be ruled out of causing disease and therefore its association with disease required further investigation.
 A literature search was performed for the gene, cDNA change, and amino acid change (if applicable).
 No publications were found based on this search.
 This variant was therefore classified as a variant of unknown significance for this disease.